fiinix/fiinix.github.io/writing.md

 ---
 I enjoy telling stories to enlighten and inspire.
 We need to be teaching the next generation of designers by learning from our mistakes.

 Are you interested in having me write something for your publication, online or otherwise?
-Don&rsquo;t hesitate to <a href="https://twitter.com/fiinixdesign">contact me about writing for your publication</a>.
+Don&rsquo;t hesitate to contact me about <a href="mailto:carloserikssonconsultancy@gmail.com" class="link--tertiary">writing for your publication</a>.

 <hr>